ArthurSonzogni/chromiumos-platform2/vm_tools/baguette_image/README-build.md

 #### Native Build

-Assume everything goes well, by running `src/build.sh` you will get a `rootfs.tar` which contains the rootfs of baguette image.
+Assume everything goes well, by running `src/build.sh -c` you will get a `rootfs.tar` which contains the rootfs of baguette image.
+Alternatively you can use `src/build.sh -u $USERNAME` for a specific username (otherwise chronos will be used).
 Then run `src/generate_disk_image.py rootfs.tar baguette_rootfs.img.zstd` will give you a compressed disk image of baguette.

 #### Docker Build